geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 That means VarPro is *not* a nonlinear least squares minimization algorithm in and of itself, but a clever way of rewriting the problem before tackling it numerically.
+We will see how to compose Variable Projection with off-the-shelf nonlinear least squares solvers.

 # The Math of VarPro